espdev/mpl-events/README.md

 We calls method `mpl_connect()` and it is all.
 We do not need to worry about connecting/disconnecting or remember mpl event names.

-If we want to use another methods (not base API that provides `MplEventDispatcher`) for handling events we can use `mpl_event_handler` decorator inside our dispatcher class.
+If we want to use another methods (not `MplEventDispatcher` API) for handling events we can use `mpl_event_handler` decorator inside our dispatcher class.

 ```python
 from mpl_events import MplEventDispatcher, MplEvent, mpl_event_handler, mpl